Amir Khan says Kell Brook fight ‘a great idea’ – but there’s one BIG problem

 The Bolton man could potentially be ready by the spring of next year.

 “I think it’s a great idea, definitely,” Khan told PepTalk UK.
 “I think both of us will be fighting end of the year.
-Then we see early next year that fight between me and Kell can happen.
+Then we see early next year that a fight between Kell and me can happen.

 “We are both similar age.
 I think it’s a fight that we’ve been trying to make for a very long time.
 I think it’s getting very close to it now.